grnet/kamaki/docs/setup.rst

 Kamaki has to be configured for a specific Synnefo deployment, with an authentication url and user token pair.
 Users should also pick an alias to name the cloud configuration.
-This can be any single word, e.g. "default", "mycloud" or whatever suits kamaki users.
+This can be any single word, e.g., "default", "mycloud" or whatever suits kamaki users.

 .. code-block:: console

     $ kamaki config set cloud.<cloud alias>.url <cloud-authentication-URL>
     $ kamaki config set cloud.<cloud alias>.token myt0k3n==